apache/streampipes-website/documentation/docs/06_extend-tutorial-data-processors.md

 Everything we need to do now is to add an implementation.

-Open the class `GeofencingProcessor.java` and add the following piece of code to the onEvent method, which realizes the Geofencing functionality:
+Add the following piece of code to the onEvent method, which realizes the Geofencing functionality:

 ```java